chibiboba/JS-120/JS 129/Specifics Study Guide.md

 - Literal definition:

   - A mix-in is an object that defines one or more methods that can be "mixed in" to a class.
 This grants that class access to all of the methods in the object.
-    - The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to *mix* that object *into* another object.
+  - The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to *mix*(copy the methods and properties of that object) *into* another object.

 - How it works: Move code shared by 2 (or more) classes into a mix-in object then `Object.assign` the `.prototype` object of all the classes which share the code, with the mix-in Object.